evilsocket/www.pwnagotchi.ai/content/usage/_index.md

     wait_for_loot()
 ```

-Despite its simplicity, this logic is controlled by several parameters that regulate the wait times, the timeouts, on which channels to hop and so on.
+Despite its simplicity, this logic is controlled by several parameters that regulate the wait times, the timeouts, on which channels to hop, and so on.

 From `config.yml`: